At a Glance

 - Benefits: Earn $14.70 to $21.00 per hour with flexible hours during summer.

-- Why this job: Make a splash in your community while learning about seafood and fisheries management.
+- Why this job: Make a splash by sharing your passion for seafood and sustainability!

-- Qualifications: Must be a student enrolled in high school or college with a passion for public speaking.
+- Qualifications: Must be a student enrolled in high school or college with a willingness to learn.

-This recruitment will be used to fill three part-time (a maximum of 24 hours per week during academic terms and a maximum of 40 hours per week during academic breaks) Shop at the Dock Guide for the Sea Grand Extension at Oregon State University (OSU).
+This recruitment will be used to fill three part-time Shop at the Dock Guide positions for the Sea Grand Extension at Oregon State University (OSU).
 This position will be responsible for delivering fisheries educational programs to the public in the form of dock walks and Shop at the Dock.
 These programs educate the public on where their seafood comes from, how our local fisheries are managed, and how to purchase high-quality seafood.
 This position provides additional capacity to Oregon Sea Grant, Lincoln County, to deliver these programs during peak tourist season.

 Position Duties